 Showcase your offerings

 There are lots of ways to show off your goods.
-You can use a single photo with a partially transparent overlay and simple, straightforward text.
+You can use a single photo with a partially transparent graphic and simple, straightforward text.
 Or if you have multiple pictures you want to include in a single post, you can bundle them together with a collage.
 When making your collage, you might want to choose a square layout, since Instagram is optimized for square images.
 (For example, the Instagram grid uses square thumbnails.)
 However, if you want to create a portrait or landscape image, that’s perfectly acceptable.

 Photos are still the thing